Lupetti-Lorenzo/AWSDiagrams/README.md

 # AWSDiagrams
 Cloud Diagrams with python diagrams library

-## How to start
+## How to start - Diagrams py

 ### Install graphviz (Mac)